Anna of Kashin: Canonization and Veneration

 Icon of Holy Anna of Kashin.

 The name of the Princess Anna was forgotten for many centuries.
 It was during the 1611 siege of Kashin by Lithuanian troops that Anna appeared to Gerasim, Sexton of the Dormition Cathedral, and it is said that she prayed to the Saviour and Our Lady for the deliverance of her city from the foreigners.
 Her relics were reported to work miracles.

-The synod of the Russian Orthodox Church convened in 1649 and declared her relics worthy of a universal homage.
-The princess was glorified as a saint.
-Twenty-eight years later, Patriarch Joachim addressed the Moscow Synod with a suggestion to decanonize her because of the uncommon veneration and esteem for Anna among the Old Believers.
+The synod of the Russian Orthodox Church convened in 1649 and declared her relics worthy of a universal homage, and the princess was glorified as a saint.
+Twenty-eight years later, Patriarch Joachim addressed the Moscow Synod with a suggestion to decanonize her because of the uncommon veneration and esteem for Anna among the schismatic sect of Old Believers.

 It was traditionally thought the Old Believers chose Anna as their palladium because the princess was represented on icons as making the Sign of the Cross with two fingers, as the Old Believers practiced, rather than with three, as official church policy required after Patriarch Nikon in 1656.
-However, writings used by the Old Believers show that one of the reasons they venerated her so highly was that her incorrupt body, on display, showed her hand in the two-fingered Sign of the Cross favoured by the Old Believers, vindicating their stance.
+Writings used by the Old Believers say that one of the reasons they venerated her so highly was that her incorrupt body, on display, showed her hand in the two-fingered way, vindicating their stance.
 Despite numerous efforts of the church authorities to change the situation, her hand always went back to the same two-fingered position.
 In response, Patriarch Joachim removed the relics of Anna from public view.

-Grand Council of the Russian Orthodox Church, Patriarch Joachim collected, held in Moscow from January to February 1678 decanonization Anna of Kashin: forbade her to pray, and allowed only pray for her - by her serve memorial service.
+In the Grand Synod of the Russian Orthodox Church, held in Moscow from January to February 1678, Patriarch Joachim re-affirmed the decanonization of Anna of Kashin: It was also forbidden to ask for her intercessions, and it was allowed only to pray for her.

-On October 30, 1908, the Most Holy Synod sought the Emperor's consent to restore the church-wide veneration of Anna of Kashin, consent was given by decree of November 7, 1908.
+On October 30, 1908, the Most Holy Synod sought the Emperor's consent to restore the church-wide veneration of Anna of Kashin, which was given by decree of November 7, 1908.
 On April 11, 1909, the Most Holy Synod designated June 12 as Anna's memorial day.
 On this day, crowded celebrations were held in Kashin on the occasion of the restoration of the veneration of the saint, which were attended by Grand Duchess Elizabeth Feodorovna.
 After that, every year on June 12, a procession with the icon of Anna of Kashin was held in Kashin throughout the town.

 In 1909 a monastic community was dedicated to her in Grozny.
 A year later, a church was consecrated in her name in St Petersburg.

 On April 18, 2023, at a regular meeting of the Tver City Duma, they considered the proposal of metropolitan Ambrose (Yermakov), to assign the name of the Holy Princess Anna to the square located in front of the new Wedding Palace in Tver and made a positive decision.
 There is a monument to St. Anna and her husband, the Holy Prince Michael, on the square.